Paul Abine Ayah: Arrest and release

-Ayah Paul was arrested on 21 January 2017, in connection of advocating for Cameroon to return to federal system of government as it was in the 1960s.
-He was tried at the Yaoundé military tribunal with other Cameroon Anglophone Civil Society Consortium (CACSC) which is now banned and illegal by the government of Cameroon in relation to the civil unrest in the two English speaking regions of Cameroon.
-Ayah Paul, was released from prison by a presidential decree on 30 August, 2017 after spending more than eight months in detention in Yaounde prison.
+Ayah was arrested on 21 January 2017, in connection with advocating for Cameroon to return to federal system of government as it was in the 1960s.
+He was tried at the Yaoundé military tribunal with Cameroon Anglophone Civil Society Consortium (CACSC), which is now banned and illegal by the government of Cameroon in relation to the civil unrest in the two English speaking regions of Cameroon.
+Ayah was released from prison by a presidential decree on 30 August 2017 after spending more than eight months in detention in Yaounde prison.

+Death

+Ayah died on 25 December 2024, at the age of 74.